 This timely conference will consider next steps for the UK drones sector, looking at what is needed from policy and regulation to promote public trust in the use of drones, as well as supporting innovation and growth.

-Following the recent high-profile disruption at Gatwick Airport resulting from drone misuse, the seminar will be an opportunity to discuss key priorities for enhancing standards of safety and public trust, whilst also driving continued development in the UK’s drones sector.
+Following the recent high-profile disruption at a number of airports resulting from drone misuse, and in the context of the Government’s recent announcement of an expansion of drone ‘no-fly-zones’ around airports, coming into force in March, the seminar will be an opportunity to discuss key priorities for enhancing standards of safety and public trust, whilst also driving continued development in the UK’s drones sector.

-It takes place as the Government is expected to respond to its consultation on drones safety and enforcement policy, as well as in the context of the upcoming publication of the draft Drones Bill.
+It takes place following the recent publication of the Government’s response to its consultation on drone safety and enforcement policy, as well as in the context of the upcoming publication of the draft Drones Bill.

 Further discussion will focus on key priorities for developing and streamlining regulatory processes to enable the routine conduct of fully-autonomous drone operations.